mdbytes/Metabolize.us/README.md

 #PrimalStrength

-PrimalStrength adapts our ReactSiteTemplate to use the WordPress REST API for post data from a WordPress CMS back end.
+PrimalStrength adapts the Primal Strength WordPress website to Next.Js using the WordPress REST API to interact with the WordPress CMS back end.
 Features of the application include:

 1. Upon initiation, the application downloads all of the posts from the blog as an array of objects.